fpereiro/proof/notes.md

 9. **compare and erase** (2 functions)
    - 5arg cpe: 1) if there's a 4arg between the schwas and the first two consecutive blanks, find it, note the character X printed to its left; 1-1) if there's a 5arg between the schwas and the first two consecutive blanks, find it, note the character Y printed to its left; if X and Y are the same, delete the leftmost 4arg and 5arg, then go to the position where 4arg was deleted and -> 1arg; if X and Y are not the same, -> 2arg; 1-2) if there's no 5arg between the schwas and the first two consecutive blanks, go to the square after the two consecutive blanks and -> 2arg; 2) if there's no 4arg between the schwas and the first two consecutive blanks; 2-1) if there's a 5arg between the schwas and the first two consecutive blanks, find it and -> 2arg; 2-2) if there's no 5arg, go to the square after the two consecutive blanks and -> 3arg.
-   - 4arg cpe: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, note the character X printed to its left; 1-1) if there's a 4arg between the schwas and the first two consecutive blanks, find it, note the character Y printed to its left; 1-1-1) if X and Y are the same, delete the leftmost 3arg and 4arg, then go back to the beginning of the function; 1-1-2) if X and Y are not the same, what happens if they're not the same?

-    repeat until there's no two 3arg and 4arg marked by Xs and Ys that are equal, then go to the position where the last 4arg was deleted and -> 1arg; if X and Y are not the same, -> 2arg; 1-2) if there's no 5arg between the schwas and the first two consecutive blanks, go to the square after the two consecutive blanks and -> 2arg; 2) if there's no 4arg between the schwas and the first two consecutive blanks; 2-1) if there's a 5arg between the schwas and the first two consecutive blanks, find it and -> 2arg; 2-2) if there's no 5arg, go to the square after the two consecutive blanks and -> 3arg.
+   - 4arg cpe: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, note the character X printed to its left; 1-1) if there's a 4arg between the schwas and the first two consecutive blanks, find it, note the character Y printed to its left; 1-1-1) if X and Y are the same, delete the leftmost 3arg and 4arg, then go back to the position where 3arg was deleted and then go back to the beginning of the function; 1-1-2) if X and Y are not the same, -> 1arg; 1-2) if there's no 4arg between the schwas and the first two consecutive blanks, go to the square after the two consecutive blanks and -> 1arg; 2) if there's no 3arg between the schwas and the first two consecutive blanks; 2-1) if there's a 4arg between the schwas and the first two consecutive blanks, find it and -> 1arg; 2-2 if there's no 4arg, go to the square after the two consecutive blanks and -> 2arg.

-4arg cpe:
-   - go to the leftmost schwa.
-   - go right until finding either 3arg or two consecutive blanks.
-   - if it finds 3arg:
-      - move one to the left and taking note of the character X printed on that square:
-      - go to the leftmost schwa.
-      - go right until finding either 4arg or two consecutive blanks.
-      - if it finds 4arg:
-         - move one to the left and taking note of the character Y printed on that square:
-         - if X and Y are the same:
-            - go to the leftmost schwa.
-            - go right until finding 3arg.
-            - delete it.
-            - go to the leftmost schwa.
-            - go right until finding 4arg.
-            - delete it.
-            - go back to the beginning of the function.
-      - if it finds two consecutive blanks, advance one more position and -> 1arg.
-   - if it finds two consecutive blanks:
-      - go to the leftmost schwa.
-      - go right until finding either 4arg or two consecutive blanks.
-      - if it finds 4arg, -> 1arg.
-      - if it finds two consecutive blanks, advance one more position and -> 2arg.

 p131